hanhle1989/Third-Party-APIs-Daily-Planner/README.md

 # Web-APIs-Mini-Timed-Quiz
-Week 4 Homework: develop a time quiz
+Week 5 Homework: develop a daily planner using third party APIs

-## Develop a mini timed quiz that:
+## Develop a daily planner that:
 ```
-WHEN I click the start button
+GIVEN I am using a daily planner to create a schedule
-THEN a timer starts at 60 seconds and I am presented with a question
+WHEN I open the planner
-WHEN I answer a question
+THEN the current day is displayed at the top of the calendar
-THEN I am presented with another question
+WHEN I scroll down
-WHEN I answer a question incorrectly
+THEN I am presented with time blocks for standard business hours
-THEN 10 seconds are subtracted from the clock
+WHEN I view the time blocks for that day
-OR WHEN I answer a question correctly
+THEN each time block is color-coded to indicate whether it is in the past, present, or future
-THEN 5 seconds are added to the clock
+WHEN I click into a time block
-WHEN all questions are answered or the timer reaches 0
+THEN I can enter an event
-THEN the game is over
+WHEN I click the save button for that time block
-WHEN the game is over
+THEN the text for that event is saved in local storage
-THEN I can save my initials and my score
+WHEN I refresh the page

-Note: The score is the same as the remained time
+THEN the saved events persist

 ```